dremerten/chatter_box/README.md

 ### For Windows10: go here --> https://hub.docker.com/editions/community/docker-ce-desktop-windows

-## 2) Make sure you have Postgres installed and running for mac:
+## 2) Have Postgres installed and running for mac:

 ### For Mac: Go here and select from the downloads tab ----> https://postgresapp.com/